raycast/extensions/docs/api-reference/user-interface/form.md

 }
 ```
 {% endtab %}
-{% tab title="Example 2" %}
+{% tab title="Example of a controlled checkbox:" %}
-Example of a controlled checkbox:

 ```typescript
 import { Form } from "@raycast/api";